warkrismagic/mcp-ui-fork_research/README.md

 * **`@mcp-ui/server`**: Utilities to generate `HtmlResourceBlock` objects on your MCP server.
 * **`@mcp-ui/client`**: UI components (e.g., `<HtmlResource />`) to render those blocks in the browser and handle their events.

-Together, they let you define reusable HTML resource blocks on the server side and seamlessly display them and react to their actions in any MCP host environment.
+Together, they let you define reusable UI resource blocks on the server side, seamlessly display them in the client, and react to their actions in the MCP host environment.

 ## ✨ Core Concepts